 Reject the blood!

 Both men are working with what they know, striving to better their position.
 But we should not be so naive as to think they are doing it to save lives other than their own.
 It would seem then, that any public goods produced as a result of these thought leaders’ ambitious, self-interested plots are merely secondary.
 Secondary advantages to secondary beneficiaries — those of the community vs. the one man.
 The wages and the raised standard of living from new industry / the existential, effusive peace of mind afforded from heartfelt prayer — they are produced, they certainly exist.
 But we know they are not the prime directive for either Daniel or Eli.
-They are the necessary offshoots, the windfalls necessary for them to garner support and continue their singular mission.
-You might say, this doesn’t matter, the people do benefit.
-But I think it does, motivation and intention do matter, or at least they should.
+They are the byproducts of their quests, the offshoots, the windfalls necessary for them to garner support and continue their singular mission.
+The eyes of history might say, this doesn’t matter, the people did benefit.
+But I think it does, motivation and intention do matter… Or at least, they should, in some way, to some people.
 Of course, this whole recursive system of incentive and reward in place, and which they both are operating within, appears to be working as intended.

 I said at the beginning I believed There Will Be Blood to be an illumination on America’s origin story.
-If these are indeed foundational characteristics in both our economic system and our religious institution — core features and not aberrations of the empires built by people like Daniel and Eli — and are ones which persist today, we might be able to draw some conclusions. ~ It would seem then that there is a self-perpetuating corporate system of income inequality in which most new wealth is generated primarily to the benefit of a select few, and upon the backs of the workforce en mass.
-It would also seem an institutionalized monopoly on spirituality would be borne upon the masses needing their God, in which the proper ways to behave in a modern society, and the associated rights and democratic voting tendencies afforded to those of the spiritual and secular world alike, are relayed from the dogma inside a book from on high.
+If these are indeed foundational characteristics in both our economic system and our religious institution — core features and not aberrations of the empires built by people like Daniel and Eli — and are ones which persist today, we might be able to draw some conclusions. ~ It would seem then that there is a self-perpetuating corporate system of income inequality in which most new wealth is, by design, generated primarily to the benefit of a select few holding contractual rights over the resources, upon the backs of an exploited workforce en mass.
+It would also seem an institutionalized monopoly on spirituality is borne upon the masses needing their God and their afterlife, in which the proper ways to behave in a modern society, and the associated rights and democratic voting tendencies afforded to those of the spiritual and secular world alike, are relayed from the dogma inside an ancient book purported to be descended from on high.
 The picture being illuminated here should look familiar.